-We have conducted computational and experimental studies of the membrane binding of some peripheral membrane binders.
-In particular, we have earned insights into the binding of serine protease 3 (PR3) and a bacterial Phospholipase C.
+We conduct computational and experimental studies of the membrane binding of peripheral membrane binders.
+Experiments are performed in the group or conducted by collaborators.
+In particular, we have earned insights into the binding of serine protease 3 (PR3), the human N-acetyl transferase Naa60 and a bacterial Phospholipase C.

 We develop and apply computational methods for the characterisation and comparison of the collective motions of protein structures mostly through the use of elastic network models and normal mode analysis.
 We implemented and maintain the WEBnm@ server which offers many useful analyses of normal modes, and also allows for comparative analyses of aligned proteins through a user-friendly interface.